-The course is suitable for professionals, such as tax managers and directors, practitioners in tax advisory firms, other in-house tax and accounting specialists in commerce and industry, and government officials, who deal with international tax structuring in the region and wish to gain a deeper technical understanding of relevant tax treaty and transfer pricing developments.
+The course is suitable for (E)MEA tax managers and directors, practitioners in tax advisory firms, other in-house tax specialists in commerce and industry (such as real estate, manufacturing, pharma, finance, insurance and banking) and government officials.

 Course level and prerequisites

-This is an upper-intermediate/advanced-level course.
-Participants taking this course will be expected to have a good understanding of at least one national tax system, transfer pricing and the fundamentals of double tax treaties.
+This is an intermediate-level course.
+Participants taking this course will be expected to have a good understanding of at least one national tax system and the fundamentals of double tax treaties and transfer pricing.

 Interactive course - "Group Live"

-To safeguard the interactive nature of the course, including group discussions and case studies, a maximum of 50 participants will be accepted.
+To safeguard the interactive nature of the course, including group discussions and case studies, a limited number of 40 participants will be accepted.
 Early registration is therefore recommended.

 Continuing Professional Education

-Recommended NASBA CPE points for this course: 12.5 (in accordance with the standards of the National Registry of CPE points, CPE credits are granted based on a 50-minute hour).
+Recommended CPE points for this course: 23 (in accordance with the standards of the National Registry of CPE points, CPE credits are granted based on a 50-minute hour).
 Read more information on CPE points and accreditation

 for IBFD International Tax Courses.